Ben-po/ai-summarizer/README.md

 Application capable of summarizing a pdf file using AI.

 # Overview
 This application uses OpenAI to summarise uploaded files, It has the capability to summarise local text as well however that aspect of the app is not implemented into the UI/UX of the application.
+This application was created to help students understand and learn class materials more effectively.

 # Composition
 This application primarly uses python for the backend and react for the frontend